Nenkai/GT-File-Specifications-Documentation/README.md

 Simply loading your target file in 010 Editor, and run the template against your file and start reversing.

 # General File Structure
-Gran Turismo 5+ (and possibly lower) makes heavy of trees & offsets within file formats, leading to maps of certain content types.
+Gran Turismo 5+ (and possibly lower) makes heavy use of trees & offsets within file formats, leading to maps of certain content types.
 This is a messy structure to generally reverse.

 ## File Formats
 * `MDL3` -> Model files, used for cars, wheels, sky.
 Contains model images, reflection & light data, original file names, mesh groups, textures.